golamrabbani93/bikeist/README.md

 - **Dashboard**: Manage your rentals.
 - **Spin the Wheel**: Gamified feature to win discounts.
 - **Profile Page**: Manage personal information.
-- **Checkout**: Proceed to the checkout page to complete your purchase.
-Fill in the required information and confirm your order.

-  -**Admin Features**: Admin users can access the product management page to add, update, and delete products.
+- **Checkout**: Proceed to the checkout page to complete your purchase. -**Admin Features**: Admin users can access the product management page to add, update, and delete products.
 Navigate to the admin panel and use the provided forms to manage the products.